Course Description

 Additional Requirement

-- Observation: The observation for ECE 247 needs to be set up in a Birth to Five setting for the Infant , Toddlers and Preschool observations and an Elementary School or After School Program for the School Age Observation.
+- Observation: The observations for ECE 247 need to be set up in a Birth to Five setting for the Infant , Toddlers and Preschoolers and an Elementary School or before/After School Program for the School Age children.
 Take care to choose a program of high quality; preferably NAEYC accredited.
 This may be your place of employment or another site you have access to.
 The Instructor can assist in finding an accredited program if needed.

 Course Schedule